-This study is in keeping with previous research in this area suggesting a rise of ten beats per minute increase in heart rate for every degree rise in temperature.
-At the time of this study's results being analysed this is the largest examination (188,635 patient attendances) of the association between temperature and heart rate in a United Kingdom (UK) non-specialist setting of a cohort of undifferentiated children attending for urgent or emergency care.
+This study is in keeping with previous research in this area suggesting a rise of 10 bpm increase in heart rate for every degree rise in temperature.
+At the time of this study's results being analysed, this is the largest examination (188 635 patient attendances) of the association between temperature and heart rate in a UK nonspecialist setting of a cohort of undifferentiated children attending for urgent or emergency care.

-The confidence interval of the results in this study suggests a slightly higher change in heart rate (by two bpm) for every one-degree Celsius rise in temperature, than that which was reported in a previous study involving 21,033 patients [1].
-The clinical significance of this slightly different finding is questionable however it has been possible to investigate the earlier-reported association in a much larger sample.
+The CI of the results in this study suggests a slightly higher change in heart rate (by 2 bpm) for every 1 °C rise in temperature, than that which was reported in a previous study involving 21 033 patients [1].
+The clinical significance of this slightly different finding is questionable; however, it has been possible to investigate the earlier-reported association in a much larger sample.

-This study's results from a very large cohort of patients, a decade on from the previous work by Davies and Maconochie, and from different sites in a different part of the UK, would suggest that the utilisation of this principle should become more widespread.
+This study's results from a very large cohort of patients, a decade on from the previous work by Davies and Maconochie [1], and from different sites in a different part of the UK, would suggest that the utilisation of this principle should become more widespread.
 Current guidance in England and Wales for the identification of serious bacterial illness in children (National Institute for Health and Care Excellence Guidance 51: Sepsis and 143: Feverish illness in children) suggests a direct association between heart rate and risk of infection as part of screening and identification processes.
-However, studies have demonstrated that this guidance is unspecific and leads to the potential overtreatment with the risks of increase antimicrobial resistance [9, 10].
-The addition of a correcting variable for fever may improve the specificity of the guidance, and whilst it is noted that a previous study didn't demonstrate such an association [11] between serious illness and corrected heart rates, the demographics of attendances and vaccination schedules have altered significantly in the ten years since that work was published.
+However, studies have demonstrated that this guidance is unspecific and leads to the potential overtreatment with the risks of increased antimicrobial resistance [9,10].
+The addition of a correcting variable for fever may improve the specificity of the guidance, and while it is noted that a previous study didn't demonstrate such an association [11] between serious illness and corrected heart rates, the demographics of